DRMarcosVT/cs2114-project1-group87/DESIGN.md

 ## 1. What are you building?

-*One paragraph a non-CS person could understand, complete but free of technical terms, with a specific spin rather than a generic category.
-The assignment's example: not "a flashcard app", but "a flashcard app that strategically gives you a mix of things you've gotten right before and things you tend to get wrong".*
+What are you building?
+One paragraph a non-CS person could understand.
+Challenge yourself to describe it without technical terms but while still being complete.
+Try to think of something with a fun spin on it.
+For example, don't just make "a flashcard app".
+Make "a flashcard app that strategically gives you a mix of things you've gotten right before and things you tend to get wrong".

 You play a pirate captain working the Channel between England and France.
 You give orders by typing them and the game answers in words.
 You sail from port to port, some